 [IMAGE]One of the clear advantages of our program, and one which students consistently value highly, is the daily interaction that they have with their instructors.
 The Chinese instructors, much like their students, leave their families and homes behind in order to teach at Beloit, and they have decided to do so with one purpose in mind—to help their students gain a year’s worth of language training in eight weeks.
 Time spent in the classroom is one of the most valuable aspects of our program; however, instructors do far more than teach.
 They live in the same residential halls with the students, share lunch and dinner with them at the Chinese language tables, provide outside tutorial sessions in the evenings, and participate actively in the Chinese cultural programs and events.

-Li Li was the senior instructor for third-year Chinese during our summer 2008 session, and fourth-year Chinese during our summer 2011 session.
+Li Li was the senior instructor for third-year Chinese during our summer 2008 session, and fourth-year Chinese during our summer 2011-2013 sessions.
 Here she shares a few thoughts about teaching an advanced language class at Beloit:

 We used two textbooks in two months.
 In the first month, I focused on vocabulary teaching.
 [IMAGE]There are some different methods of teaching vocabulary, and basically I introduced usages and grammatical points.
 I also adopted some other methods, such as differentiating parasynonyms, expanding morphemes, adding up some translations, etc.